 Kamaq Wageaq, Willak Umu of the Sacred Andean Tradition, Incan lineage keeper and international spiritual elder from Peru, has brought the teachings of the ancient Andean cosmology to South Africa since 1999.
-He received guidance from his Incan Masters to fulfil the prophecy for these times of shift where a completion of a cycle was marked by the solstice of December 2012, and the beginning of a new cycle meant important changes in human consciousness.
+He received guidance from his Incan Masters to fulfil the prophecy for these times of shift where the completion of a cycle was marked by the solstice of December 2012, and the beginning of a new cycle meant fundamental changes in human consciousness.
 The teachings of the Sacred Andean Tradition were to be shared with all humanity.
-To start with, the ancient land of Africa, where human life was birthed had to be honoured by the Andes mountains of South America.
+First, the ancient land of Africa, where human life was birthed, had to be honoured by the Andes mountains of South America.

-Over the past twenty two years, there have been 141 Alto misayoq initiates receiving the seeds of the Sacred Andean Tradition directly from the Apus [Andean Mountain spirits] and receiving the Karpay directly from Kamaq Wageaq.
+Over the past twenty-two years, 141 Alto misayoq initiates have received the seeds of the Sacred Andean Tradition directly from the Apus [Andean Mountain spirits] and the Karpay directly from Kamaq Wageaq.

-The third level of initiation is sub divided in three degrees: Ayllu alto misayoq (this initiation is only done in Peru), Llaqta alto misayoq, initiation done in South Africa, and Suyo alto misayoq, also done in South Africa.
+The third level of initiation is subdivided into three degrees: Ayllu alto misayoq (this initiation is only done in Peru), Llaqta alto misayoq, initiation done in South Africa, and Suyo alto misayoq, also done in South Africa.

-The final level of initiation is Kuraq Akulleq, or fourth level.
+The final level of initiation is Kuraq Akulleq or the fourth level.
 This initiation is only done in Peru.
 It is conducted over a three-week initiation path.
 Kamaq Wageaq follows strict Andean codes, one of them being that a seven-year cycle must be observed.
-There have been two groups of South African 4th level initiates, first in 2009 and then again in 2016.
-Out of 141 third level initiates in South Africa, 14 have received the Kuraq Akulleq Karpay.
+There have been two groups of South African fourth-level initiates, first in 2009 and then again in 2016.
+Of 141 third-level initiates in South Africa, 14 have received the Kuraq Akulleq Karpay.

-Kamaq Wageaq’s Master, who was the last Willak Umu of the Incan lineage of the Sacred Andean Tradition, granted him the position and responsibility of being his successor after his death.
+Kamaq Wageaq’s Master, the last Willak Umu of the Incan lineage of the Sacred Andean Tradition, granted him the position and responsibility of being his successor after his death.

-The Willak Umu of Inca times was the Spiritual Advisor of the Sapa Inca and the supreme high priest, the oracle, the wisdom keeper of the Tawantinsuyo.
+The Willak Umu of Inca times was the Spiritual Advisor of the Sapa Inca and the supreme high priest, the oracle, and the wisdom keeper of the Tawantinsuyo.
 During the 500 years since the Inca empire was dissolved, the energy transmission of Andean priests and Amawtas [master teachers] continued generation after generation, but in a discreet form.
-Therefore, there have been Incan Willak Umu high priests, but only one at a time, for five centuries.
+Therefore, there have been Incan Willak Umu high priests for five centuries, but only one at a time.
 The wisdom of the Sacred Andean Tradition is contained in the Chakana, which embodies all the knowledge, principles, codes, and energy potentials.

 Kamaq Wageaq explains that there are multiple ancient cultural expressions from the Americas, all valid and profoundly sacred.
-However, the Sacred Andean Tradition is the unique energy expression of the Inca lineage of the Tawantinsuyo active and alive in the 21st century.
+However, the Sacred Andean Tradition is the unique expression of energy of the Inca lineage of the Tawantinsuyo, which is active and alive in the 21st century.